 10. Work aligned with the market fit and NOT developers fun

 Software is built for the users.
-After all, it is them who will use it, not the developers.
+After all, it is they who will use it, not the developers.
 Therefore, it shouldn’t be done the way developers believe it should be.
-This is why gathering the feedback and understanding what clients really need is important.
+This is why gathering feedback and understanding what clients really need is important.

 11. Agile way of working – SCRUM

 At bPol we use scrum for our software development, but also educate our clients about this agile framework and its benefits in other areas.
 Having continuous iterations allows us to deliver projects faster, with better accuracy, and much lower cost.
 In comparison to other frameworks, like Waterfall, we can achieve market fit way faster.
 And quickly react when there are any obstacles that may lead to taking out debt.

 12. Quarterly assessment of architecture and tech choices